Daredevil season 2: Writing

-On including the Punisher specifically in the season, where he is introduced to the Marvel Cinematic Universe, Goddard felt television was the best fit for the character, as the writers are "able to do things on the small screen that fit that character better than if we had to water him down for the movies."
+On including the Punisher specifically in the season, where he is introduced to the Marvel Cinematic Universe (MCU), Goddard felt television was the best fit for the character, as the writers are "able to do things on the small screen that fit that character better than if we had to water him down for the movies."
 Goddard stated that the season's approach to the characters and their actions would be to do what makes sense for the characters rather than "pushing the boundary" or looking to shock the audience, though he noted that this could still go in a more "adult...darker, dirtier" way due to the freedom of Netflix and the presence of characters such as the Punisher.
 Petrie stated that the writers hoped to "stir the pot" and "get people to think" with the inclusion of the Punisher and his lethal methods, adding, "Taking lethal justice into your own hands in America in 2015 is tricky shit.
 We have not shied away from the rich complicated reality of Now.
 If you've got a gun and you're not the police you're going to incite strong feelings."
-Ramirez added that Castle was not referred to as "Punisher" in the writer's room, similarly to Wilson Fisk not being called "Kingpin" for season one, as it allowed the writers to think "about [Castle] as a man with a vendetta, who made an oath to his dead family.
+Ramirez added that Castle was not referred to as "Punisher" in the writers' room, similarly to Wilson Fisk not being called "Kingpin" for season one, as it allowed the writers to think "about [Castle] as a man with a vendetta, who made an oath to his dead family.
 The more specific it got, the less it became about issues outside of Hell's Kitchen or other things."
 In the series, the moniker of "The Punisher" is given to Castle by the media due to his aggressive actions.